Graham Cowdrey: Biography

 Cowdrey was the third son of cricketer and life peer Colin Cowdrey, Baron Cowdrey of Tonbridge and his first wife Penny Chiesman.
 He was born in Farnborough in 1964 and educated at Wellesley House and Tonbridge School.
-After one year as a student at Hatfield College, Durham, Cowdrey chose to embark on a professional career.
+Cowdrey matriculated at Hatfield College, Durham, but left his general arts degree after one year when he failed an anthropology exam.
+He then opted to follow family tradition by pursuing a cricket career.

 He played for Kent County Cricket Club as an attacking batsman in first-class and List A cricket from 1984 to 1998.
-In his 450 appearances for Kent, he scored over 14000 runs, with his best seasons in 1995 when he helped Kent reach the Benson & Hedges Cup final and win the Sunday League with a List A average of 53.90.
+In his 450 appearances for Kent, he scored over 14,000 runs.
+His best season was in 1995 that year, he helped Kent reach the Benson & Hedges Cup final and win the Sunday League, and finished the season with a List A average of 53.90.

-He had two sons, Michael and Alexander, and a daughter, Grace.
+He had two sons, Michael and Alexander, and a daughter, Penelope.
 His nickname of "Van" came from Van Morrison, his favourite musician.

 Cowdrey worked as a Cricket Liaison Officer for the England and Wales Cricket Board.